Quick And Easy: Smoked Pork Steaks

 - Sprinkle rub coating on the steaks’ both sides.
 Sprinkle honey on one side facing up.

 - Keep the steaks as distant from heat as possible.
-Put your form of wood (I used apple wood) on the hot coals.
+Put your form of wood or wood chips (I used apple wood for the smoke flavor) on the hot coals.

 - In the process of smoking, use the remaining half of sprite and coke.
 Pour it into a squirt bottle and sprinkle it on the smoking steaks after every 15 to 20 minutes.

-- Remove the pork steaks and wrap them individually using aluminium foil after smoking them for about one hour.
+- Remove the pork steaks and wrap them individually using aluminum foil after smoking them for about one hour.

-- After the pork steaks have achieved your desired tenderness, unwrap them from the aluminium foil and place them back on the grill.
-Pour the juices present on the aluminium foils back on the pork steaks.
-Afterwards dash some little bbq sauce on the pork steaks then dust some specs of the dark brown sugar on the pork steaks.
+- After the pork steaks have achieved your desired tenderness, unwrap them from the aluminum foil and place them back on the grill.
+Pour the juices present on the aluminum foils back on the pork steaks.
+Afterwards dash some little bbq sauce on the pork steaks then dust some specs of the dark brown sugar on the best pork steaks.

 Allow the steaks to cook for about 5 to 10 minutes to give them enough time to caramelize.
-Once you are done, you are ready to serve your smoked pork steaks.
+Once you are done, you are ready to serve your smoked pork steaks with your choice of favorite bbq sauce and a side dish, like sweet potatoes or potato salad.

 Frequently Asked Questions